roaa-mamdouh/JCRM-Themes/README.md

 ## JCRM Theme

-The Frappe Theme is a vibrant and refreshing custom theme designed for CRM Frappe-based System.
+JCRM Theme is a vibrant and refreshing custom theme designed for CRM Frappe-based System.
 It enhances the user interface with a visually appealing color scheme, providing a delightful user experience across all modules.

 ![Screenshot](./Screenshot3.png)

 ![Screenshot](./Screenshot2.png)

 ![Screenshot](./Screenshot1.png)

 ### Key Features